tarwn/lessthandot-hugo/blogs/content/posts/2009-03-27-using-vs-net-2005-sp1-with-sql-server-20.md

 SQL Server 2008 instances.
 Thank you!!!

-The update is called, &#8220;Microsoft Visual Studio 2005 Service Pack 1 Update for Microsoft SQL Server 2008 Support&#8221;.
+The update is called, “Microsoft Visual Studio 2005 Service Pack 1 Update for Microsoft SQL Server 2008 Support”.

 This is similar to the DTS legacy support update that we all had to throw in when we had those nagging 2000 instances